Azure-Samples/communication-services-authentication-hero-nodejs/README.md

 There are two scenarios:
 1. As a developer, you need to enable the authentication flow for joining native ACS and Teams Interop calling/chat by mapping an ACS Identity to an Azure Active Directory identity and using this same ACS identity for the user to fetch an ACS tokens in every session.
-2. As a developer, you need to enable the authentication flow for Custom Teams Endpoint by using an Azure Active Directory identity of Teams' user to fetch an ACS tokens to be able to join Teams calling/chat.
+2. As a developer, you need to enable the authentication flow for Custom Teams Endpoint by using an Azure Active Directory identity of Teams' user to fetch ACS tokens to be able to join Teams calling/chat.

 > :loudspeaker: An ACS Solutions - Authentication Sample (C# version) can be found [here](https://github.com/Azure-Samples/communication-services-authentication-hero-csharp).